You can borrow from your 401(k), but is it the best solution to your money problems?

 "The 401(k) has replaced our homes as our piggy banks.
 And a very pricey piggy bank at that," Yellen says.
 "Just because you can take a premature withdrawal or a loan from your 401(k) doesn't mean it's a good deal.
 There are many strings attached to it, including how much you can borrow, what you can borrow it for, and how and when you must pay it back.
 And if you leave your job for any reason, you'll typically have to pay the loan back in full, with interest, within 30 to 60 days, or you'll owe taxes and penalties."

-Looking for the right employee retirement plan for your small business?
-Fill out the form below and our vendor partners will reach out to you with more information.
+Editor's note: Looking for the right employee retirement plan for your business?
+Fill out the below questionnaire to have our vendor partners contact you about your needs.

 Cons of borrowing from your 401(k)

 One of the biggest disadvantages that participants face when taking a loan from a retirement plan is that the dollars used to pay the interest on the loan from the account are taxed twice.
 According to Lloyd Sacks, managing director of Sacks & Associates and a certified financial planner professional, the first tax occurs when the participant earns the funds and pays income tax on that earned income.

 "Then after-tax dollars are paid to the plan for the loan," he said.
 "Here is where the second taxation happens: The contributions that are used to pay for the loan interest do not create basis within the qualified plan and will be taxable again when the funds are distributed, generally at retirement.
 This is a consequence of taking a plan loan that is often overlooked, not only by participants of 401(k)s, but also by financial planners advising their clients."